 Chudleigh’s Entertainment Farm

-They have a wide range of entertainment options, such as music, games, hayrides, a petting zoo, a corn maze, face painting, balloon animals, etc.
+They have many entertainment options, such as music, games, hayrides, a petting zoo, a corn maze, face painting, balloon animals, etc.

 Andrews Farm Market & Winery